barumau/pandunia/english/abc.md

 The stress is on the syllable, which is before the last consonant.

 1. Words with only one syllable carry the stress.
-Ex.
-MAU, TONG.
+Ex. máu, cíq.
 2. The stress is on the last syllable in words that end with a consonant.
-Ex. koMUN, baZAR, kaMIS.
+Ex. komún, bazár, kamís.
 3. The stress is on the second last syllable in words that end with a vowel.
-Ex.
-DUnia, meLOdi
+Ex. dúnia, melódi

-> **dúnia sí mimén da sundár planét.**
+> **dúnia é méme de sundár planét.**
-> **mí vól lóga komún báx yáni pandúnia.**
+> **mé wól lóg komún báx yáni pandúnia.**

 ### Schwa